cevaboyz/hello-word/README.md

 my first git repository for The Data Scientist Toolbox

-Hi, this is my first work on Git, and, I hope it will be one of many.
+Hi, this is my first work on Git, and, I hope it will be the first of many more.